CDog34/nice2MeetU/README.md

 1. Clone this Repository to your local computer
 2. run `npm install`
-3. run `gulp dev` to start developing server
+3. run `gulp dev` to start develope server
 4. Go to `http://localhost:8888` , see the page.